50 States of Brunch

 St. Louis: Half & Half

 If s’mores French toast, cinnamon-sugar doughnuts with chocolate dipping sauce, warm oven-baked oatmeal or raspberry-granola-and-mascarpone-stuffed pancakes appeal to you for brunch, then Half & Half shouldn’t disappoint.
 Husband-and-wife chef-owners Liz and Mike Randolph have served these and many other decadent dishes to their Clayton neighborhood for several years.
-The menu, overseen by Executive Chef Dale Beauchamp, also includes Mexican- and Asian-inspired dishes like Breakfast Sushi, featuring bacon-wrapped eggs, and a chorizo-guacamole eggs Benedict.
+The menu, overseen by Executive Chef Dale Beauchamp, also includes Mexican- and Asian-inspired dishes like Breakfast Fried Rice, scrambled eggs, breakfast sausage, jalapeno and onions, and a chorizo-guacamole eggs Benedict.
 Half & Half is also a great place for morning coffee: The Randolphs have worked closely with local roaster Blueprint Coffee to develop their own custom blends; they also feature a rotating guest roaster each month.

 Go to: Half & Half